-Liquefied natural gas (LNG) is a clear, colourless liquid.
+Liquefied natural gas (LNG) is a clear, colorless liquid.
 It is made by reducing the temperature of natural gas, an energy used in millions of homes for over 30 years, to -162 ºC (-260 ºF).

 LNG should not be confused with liquefied petroleum gas (LPG) produced during petroleum refining and used in camping stoves and outdoor patio heaters, etc. Liquefied natural gas is non-toxic, non-corrosive and non-pressurized.
 Some 242 billion m3 of LNG were traded worldwide in 2011.